BobFIV/PSU_CAPSTONE_F2021/README.md

   The actuator program for the Nordic Thingy:91 is located in the actuator_oneM2M folder The relay activation program for the Arduino is located in the relayActivation folder The webpage is located in the dashboard folder
-  The data processing application is located in the dataProcessingApp folder
+  The data processing application is located in the dataProcessing folder